peytonrunyan/beautiful-jekyll/_posts/2020-11-23-probability.md

 ## **Concepts:**

-Assume that *Y* is our outcome and *X* is our input data.
-We can think of *X* as our *evidence* for a predicting an outcome.
+Assume that `Y` is our outcome and `X` is our input data.
+We can think of `X` as our *evidence* for a predicting an outcome.

 ### **Prior - P(Y)**

 This is the probability of an outcome given the dataset.
 * If we have a mix of 100 dogs and 17 of them are large, our prior probability that the dog is large is 17/100
-* If 2% of home loans default, then our prior for P(home loan default) is 0.2
+* If 2% of home loans default, then our prior for `P(home loan default)` is 0.2

 ### **Posterior (also called the Conditional Probability) - P(Y|X)**

 It can be easier to think of the conditional probability in terms of a machine learning model.

 Imagine a logistic regression model that predicts whether or not a home will sell in the next 3 months based on the price of the house, the square footage, and the average price of a home in the area.
-That X (input) data is our evidence.
-The target is our Y. Our model makes a prediction about the probability of the home selling based on the input data.
+That `X` (input) data is our evidence.
+The target is our `Y`.
+Our model makes a prediction about the probability of the home selling based on the input data.

-In other words, our model provides us the conditional probability of outcome *Y* given evidence *X*.
+In other words, our model provides us the conditional probability of outcome `Y` given evidence `X`.
 Stated another way, this model provides us with `P(Y|X)`.

 ### **Likelihood- P(X|Y)**